frankframework/frank-manual/docs/source/testing/ladybug/capture/capture.rst

 .. _capture:

-Capture Test Scripts
+Capture test reports
 ====================

 In the preceeding subsections, two ways were demonstrated to access the simplified electronic archive introduced in :ref:`introduction`.
 In subsection :ref:`useWebInterface`, the HTTP interface of the System Under Test was accessed.
 In :ref:`useTestPipeline`, the HTTP interface was bypassed such that the input message was given directly to the business logic.
 We saw reports of these actions in Ladybug.
-In this subsection, we capture these reports into test scripts and demonstrate how these test scripts can be run.
+In this subsection, we capture these reports and demonstrate how they can be run again.
+In subsection :ref:`edit`, you will change captured test reports.

 Please do the following: